Adding JAX and Numba support for Op

 does we need to figure out how

-to implement it in JAX.
-In the best case scenario, JAX has a similarly named
+to implement it in JAX, Numba or Pytorch.
+In the best case scenario, there is a similarly named

 function that performs exactly the same computations as the Op